francesco-innocenti/francesco-innocenti.github.io/_posts/2024-11-16-Infinite-Widths-Part-I-Neural-Networks-as-Gaussian-Processes.md

 > **Neural Network as Gaussian Process (NNGP)**: *At initialisation, the output distribution of a neural network
 > converges to an architecture-dependent Gaussian process as its width goes to infinity.*

-In other words, in the infinite-width limit, the neural network function is the same as sampling from a Gaussian process.
+In other words, in the infinite-width limit, the neural network prediction is the same as sampling from a specific GP.
-This result can be roughly thought of as the infinite-width limit the "feedforward pass" of a random neural network (though it can be extended to the first "backward pass").

 ## Brief history
 The result was first proved by [Neal (1994)](https://glizen.com/radfordneal/ftp/pin.pdf) for one-hidden-layer neural